Otto Dix: World War I service

 When the First World War erupted, Dix volunteered for the German Army.
 He was assigned to a field artillery regiment in Dresden.
 In the autumn of 1915 he was assigned as a non-commissioned officer of a machine-gun unit on the Western front and took part in the Battle of the Somme.
 In November 1917, his unit was transferred to the Eastern front until the end of hostilities with Russia, and in February 1918 he was stationed in Flanders.
 Back on the western front, he fought in the German spring offensive.
-He earned the Iron Cross, 2nd class, and reached the rank of vizefeldwebel.
+He earned the Iron Cross, 2nd class, and reached the rank of Vizefeldwebel.
 In August of that year he was wounded in the neck, and shortly after he took pilot training lessons.

 He took part in an anti-aircraft course in Tongern, was promoted to Vizefeldwebel and after passing the medical tests transferred to Aviation Replacement Unit Schneidemühl in Posen.
 He was discharged from service on 22 December 1918 and was home for Christmas.

 Dix was profoundly affected by the sights of the war, and later described a recurring nightmare in which he crawled through destroyed houses.
 He represented his traumatic experiences in many subsequent works, including a portfolio of fifty etchings called Der Krieg, published in 1924.
-Subsequently, he referred again to the war in The War Triptych, painted from 1929 to 1932.
+Subsequently, he referred to the war again in The War Triptych, painted from 1929 to 1932.